marafathussain/3DImHistNet-PyTorch/README.md

 # 3DImHistNet: Learnable 3D Image Histogram-based DNN

-This code is the 3D extention of 2D ImHistNet proposed in this [paper](http://ece.ubc.ca/~bisicl/papers/mahmiccai19.pdf) in MICCAI 2019.
-This module can be incorporated into a conventional CNN.
+This code is the 3D extention of 2D ImHistNet proposed in this [paper](http://www.cs.sfu.ca/~hamarneh/ecopy/miccai2019e.pdf) in MICCAI 2019.
+This 3D module can be incorporated into a conventional CNN.
+For details about the algorithm, you can check this [repository](https://github.com/marafathussain/ImHistNet).

 ## Citations
 If you find this work useful, please cite one or both of the following original papers: